MOTIONTAG/motiontag-sample-app-ios/README.md

 the design of new mobility services.
 By implementing and using the SDK you can make use of these findings to improve timetables and routes, expand transport supply and attract more passengers.

-If you integrate MotionTag Tracker SDK inside your own application, you can either download user journeys via a provided dump interface on the internet or we tailor a customized solution to your needs.
+If you integrate MOTIONTAG Tracker SDK inside your own application, you can either download user journeys via a provided dump interface on the internet or we tailor a customized solution to your needs.